237 Main Street, Amagansett, NY 11930

 624 Montauk Highway, Amagansett, NY 11930

 All the usual suspects, plus popular fried chicken platters.
 Free delivery within three-mile radius.
-Grab some lo mein and head up to Indian Wells Beach for a cheap dinner on the sand.
+Grab some spring rolls and a house specialty, Seafood Delight and head up to Indian Wells Beach for a cheap dinner on the sand.
 Family-run and friendly.

 8 Montauk Highway, Amagansett, NY 11930